ATSC-M/H: Principle

 ATSC-M/H is a service for mobile TV receivers and partly uses the 19.39 Mbit/s ATSC 8VSB stream.
 The mobile data is carried in an unreferenced Packet ID, so legacy receivers ignore the mobile data.

 Technology

-ATSC-M/H bandwidth consumes fixed chunks of 917kbit/s out of the total ATSC Bandwidth.
+ATSC-M/H bandwidth consumes fixed chunks of 917 kbit/s out of the total ATSC Bandwidth.
 Each such chunk is called an M/H Group.
 A data pipe called a parade is a collection of one to eight M/H groups.
 A parade conveys one or two ensembles which are logical pipes of IP datagrams.
 Those datagrams in turn carry TV services, System Signaling tables, OMA DRM key streams and the Electronic Service Guide.

 ATSC-M/H has an improved design based on detailed analyses of experiences with other mobile DTV standards.

 Protocol stack

 ATSC-M/H protocol stack is mainly an umbrella protocol that uses OMA ESG, OMA DRM, MPEG-4 in addition to many IETF RFCs.